Skip to main content

 • understand how to submit your assignments electronically

-• check out the inbuilt accessibility features of Blackboard
+• check out the in-built accessibility features of Blackboard

-For specific questions about online course content, contact your lecturer/tutor.
-For general queries (e.g. enrolment in Blackboard courses) contact your Student Support Centre.
-For technical issues, visit .DTS Self-Service Portal
+For specific questions about online Course content, contact your lecturer/tutor.
+For general queries (e.g. enrolment in Blackboard Courses), contact your Student Support Centre.
+For technical issues, visit the DTS Self-Service Portal.

 Learning Capture